jnatali/sagehen_meadows/data/field_observations/groundwater/README.md

 ### Sagehen Groundwater Data

-This directory contains groundwater level measurements in Sagehen Basin during the growing season, May to Nov in 2018-2019.
-NOTE: 2021 data exists, location not verified.
+This directory contains groundwater level measurements in Sagehen Basin during the growing season, May to Nov in 2018-2024.

 Groundwater levels were sampled from three meadows (identified as *meadow_id*).